-The NRC Committee may invite to its meetings, or to part of these meetings, the Human Resources Manager as well as members of the executive committee or of the Company's staff.
+The NRC Committee may invite to its meetings, or to part of these meetings, the chief human resources manager as well as members of the executive committee or of the Company's staff.

 The resolutions of the NRC Committee are adopted by a majority of the votes cast.
-In the event of a tie, the Chairman casts the deciding vote.
+In the event of a tie, the chairman casts the deciding vote.

-The Chairman of the board of directors does not preside over the NRC Committee when this committee is deliberating on the chair's successor.
+The chairman of the board of directors does not preside over the NRC Committee when this committee is deliberating on the chairman's successor.